 The iELBA is structurally integrated into the engine and is installed on the free end and/or the driving end.
-For engines with the turbocharger at the driving end side, only a single iELBA can be installed on the free end.
 The iELBA is comprised of two shafts with counterweights connected with gear wheels and driven by one electric motor.
 A frequency converter controls the speed of the electric motor.
 This frequency converter and the control system are installed in an electrical cabinet in the control room.
 Alternatively, these items can be installed in the engine room.